Yanbei-Jiang/COMP90024_Ass2/README.md

     YanBei Jiang - 1087029
     Yiwen Zhang - 1002781
     Zening Zhang - 1078374
+# Project Overview
+Melbourne is one of the most famous cities in the world.
+Melbourne was the world's most liveable city for eight years in a row.
+However, in 2012, Melbourne is “only” ninth.
+Although it is a good ranking, some problems may happen in Melbourne.
+Twitter is one of the most popular social applications.
+There are many people in Melbourne who use Twitter.
+In this project, we will develop a cloud based solution to analyze twitter data from multiple perspectives..
+This application is deployed on Unimelb Research Cloud(MRC).

 # Ansible-playbook:
 1. - Make sure you have at least 4 instances available and at least 400GB disk space on MRC